wn9237/rest_spec/markdowns/api/eventmessage_delete.md

-# Delete eventMessage
+# Delete EventMessage

-Delete eventMessage.
+Delete EventMessage.
 ### Prerequisites
 The following **scopes** are required to execute this API:
 ### HTTP request